 Homeowners must question how long it might take to do all kinds of fixing up versus how quickly it can sell if you get it on the market.
 They also need to consider how much they might need to lower the price of the house without repairs and weigh that against the cost for repairs.

 Knowing your house might look better to prospective buyers, are you wondering what projects to tackle before listing it on the market?
-Read on to learn more.
+Check out our infographic and read on to learn more.

 What to Fix Up When Selling a House

 The trick when looking at what to fix is to decide what to fix that won’t break the bank and eat into your profits.
 Look around your home and do small fixes that make the house look worn or beat up first.

 Let’s take a closer look at some of those possible small fixes you should address.